Table of Contents

 |

-Check the subjects that is be asked in the UPSC Exam for Mains Optional in the table as provided below:
+Check the subjects that will be asked in the UPSC Exam for Mains Optional in the table as provided below:

 Assamese, Bengali, Bodo, Dogri, Gujarati, Hindi, Kannada, Kashmiri, Konkani, Maithili, Malayalam, Manipuri, Marathi, Nepali, Odia, Punjabi, Sanskrit, Santhali, Sindhi, Tamil, Telugu, Urdu and English |